Saturday, 26 December 2015

 A young woman goes Nun-derecover© at a creepy convent to find the people who murdered her mother and put her up for adoption.
 She uncovers the usual lesbianism, hoarding of pornography, sausage stealing, topless whippings, punishment by rose and non-stop masturbation, but also a horrible secret about her own birth and the hypocrisy of those supposedly serving God.

-I would call it sleazy and dirty, because it is, but it's not disgusting and filthy, so I can justify enjoying it.
+I would call it sleazy and dirty, because it is, but it's not disgusting and filthy, so I can almost justify enjoying it.